sSharonV/SOS-Offline-LiveCD/Online Setup/README.md

 	```

 - I'll wrap it in a script (docker_install.sh) and copy it to `config/hooks/live/9030-docker-init.hook.chroot`.
-	> Rename the script to correspond to the latest script executed during live system build
+	> Rename the script to correspond to the latest script executed during the live system build

 #### Docker daemon initialization

-- Docker daemon needs to be initialized in a such way the `/var/lib/docker` will be a writable directory for docker-daemon to work properly with device-driver `overlay2` on its startup during the boot process.
+- Docker daemon needs to be initialized in such a way the `/var/lib/docker` will be a writable directory for docker-daemon to work properly with device-driver `overlay2` on its startup during the boot process.
 - To define it we can put `daemon.json` in `config/includes.chroot_after_packages/etc/docker/`:
   ```bash
   {